brucefan1983/dynamical-matrix-matlab/README.md

 ## Running the examples

 * Run the "test_F.m" script to test whether the force on each atom is zero.
-This takes a few seconds.
+This takes about one second.

 * Run the "test_D" script to get a phonon DOS plot.
-This takes a couple of minutes.
+This takes about one minute.

 ## Contact